-An s-wave instability in the charge channel occurs at negative $U (0) = U$, when the static $U\Pi(q \to 0) = -1$ (we recall that we define static $\Pi (q)$ as positive).
+An s-wave instability in the charge channel occurs at negative $U$, when the static $U\Pi(q \to 0) = -1$.
 Near the instability the spin part of $\Gamma$ is non-singular and may be neglected.
 Keeping only the charge part, we obtain

 We emphasize that at the RPA level, $\Pi_{ph}(Q)$ is constructed out of free fermions.
-Neglecting spin component of $\Gamma^{RPA}$ is then legitimate only if there is a parameter range where charge component of $\Gamma$ is larger than its spin component, and at the same time Fermi liquid corrections are not strong enough to substantially affect $\Pi_{ph} (Q)$ compared to free fermion expression.
+Neglecting spin component of $\Gamma^{RPA}$ is then legitimate only if there exists a parameter range where charge component of $\Gamma$ is larger than its spin component, and at the same time Fermi liquid corrections are not strong enough to substantially affect $\Pi_{ph} (Q)$ compared to free fermion expression.
 We discuss this below.